abrantesarthur/gos/README.md

 ```

 This will actually build our cross compiler.
 It may take a few minutes to
 complete.
-Its binary will be available at `~/opt/cross/bin` together with
+Its binary will be available at `~/opt/cross/bin` as
-the binaries of the `binutils` we built in the previous step.
+`x86_64-elf-gcc` together with the binaries of the `binutils` we built in the
+previous step.